Kashmir: The link between armed conflict and domestic violence | DW | 20.04.2021

 According to the figures released by a police helpline center in Srinagar, there has been an upward trend in distress calls from women facing domestic violence.

-In 2019, the helpline received 55 calls, but in 2020 it received 177 calls.
-However, the numbers have now increased manifold over the last three months, with over 120 distress calls made by women seeking help during this time.
+In 2019, the helpline received 55 calls, but in 2020, 177 calls came through.
+However, those numbers have increased further over the last three months, with over 120 distress calls made by women seeking help during this time.

-Activists say hundreds of cases go unreported as victims fear to come forward and file complaints with authorities.
+Activists say hundreds of cases go unreported as victims fear coming forward and filing complaints with authorities.

-While the police claim that there is a response system in place, it's providing little help to the survivors.
+While the police claim that there is a response system in place, it's providing little help to women in need.

-Shazia Malik, professor of Women's Studies at the University of Kashmir, told DW that many women suffer silently as their families try to cover up these incidents.
+Shazia Malik, professor of women's studies at the University of Kashmir, told DW that many women suffer silently as their families try to cover up incidents of domestic violence.

 "I think people cover it up; they associate family honor with it.
-Many women were burnt and murdered brutally in the past also," she said.
+Many women were also burnt and murdered brutally in the past," she said.

 "The cases are alarming.
 Women can't approach police all the time because of the situation here.
 Women need some other approach in a dignified way and there needs to be strict domestic violence laws and a quick justice system."